← Back to Blog

 AI literacy statistics in New Zealand: the headline numbers

-- Only 36% believe they have the skills to use AI tools appropriately.
+• Only 36% believe they have the skills to use AI appropriately.
 (KPMG NZ, 2025)

-- 84% of New Zealand knowledge workers are already using generative AI at work.
+• 84% of NZ knowledge workers are already using AI at work.
 (Microsoft NZ, 2024)

-- 74% of NZ leaders worry their organisation lacks a plan and vision to implement AI.
+• 74% of NZ leaders worry their organisation lacks a plan and vision for AI.
 (Microsoft NZ, 2024)

-- 91% of Kiwi workers are using generative AI to some degree in their role.
+• 91% of Kiwi workers use generative AI to some degree in their role.
 (Robert Half NZ, 2025)

 1. Awareness is high, but clear understanding is still thin